History of massively multiplayer online games: PLATO

 Oubliette, written by Jim Schwaiger, and published on the PLATO system predated MUD1 by about a year.
 It was so difficult that one could not play it alone: in order for players to survive, they had to run in groups.
 While Oubliette was a multi-player game, there was no persistence to the game world.
 Following it, also on PLATO, was a game called Moria written in 1977, copyright 1978.
 Again, players could run in parties but in this game it was also possible to effectively play while only running one character.

 Another early PLATO game was Avatar, begun around 1977 and opened in 1979, written by Bruce Maggs, Andrew Shapira, and Dave Sides, all high school students using the PLATO system at the University of Illinois.
 This 2.5-D game was running on 512×512 plasma panels of the PLATO system, and groups of up to 15 players could enter the dungeon simultaneously and fight monsters as a team.

 These games were graphical in nature and very advanced for their time, but were proprietary programs that were unable to spread beyond PLATO.
 Textual worlds, which typically ran on Unix, VMS, or DOS, were far more accessible to the public.

 Early commercial development

 The first commercial MMORPG (although what constitutes "massive" requires qualification when discussing mid-1980s mainframes) was Island of Kesmai designed by Kelton Flinn and John Taylor.
 This roguelike game became available in 1985 for $12.00 per hour via the CompuServe online service and supported up to one hundred players.

+In early 1985, one of the first graphical online services (beaten to status as the first by Commodore's PlayNET by a matter of months) was Games Computers Play (GCP), a dial-in service for Atari 8-bit computers based in York, Pennsylvania.
+Users dialed in 300-baud or 1200-baud modem, and moved their avatar around an isometric virtual mallscape via joystick.
+They could chat privately and in virtual group chat rooms, exchange mail, and play several online multiplayer games by traveling to different doors.
+Most notably, one of these games, Lords of Space, was the first commercial graphical MMO, and featured a persistent universe in which an unlimited number of players traveled in armed spaceships, exploring planets to build facilities on and exploit for resources, which could in turn be sold to buy new ships and upgrade their ships' equipment.
+Players could run into each other and engage in combat.
+GCP was also notable for actively advertising the use of its text-chat rooms as a vehicle for playing remote role-playing game sessions.